AshikJenly/E-commerce/Version-1.0/02-FrontEnd/Readme.md

 ## Main Components

-### Home

-The `home` component is the main dashboard for admin users.
-It may display an overview of shop statistics, important notifications, or other relevant information for shop owners.

-### Register
+### User Registration

-The `register` component allows new admin users to register for an account.
-It provides a form for users to input their information and create an admin account.
+- **Admin Registration**: New administrators and shop owners can register for an account using the `register` component.
+The registration form collects essential information, including:
+  - First name
+  - Last name
+  - Email (must be unique)
+  - Password for authentication
+  - Shop name
+  - PAN (Permanent Account Number)
+  - Aadhar card number

+  Once registered, administrators gain access to the admin dashboard, where they can manage their shops and products effectively.

-### Login
+### User Login

-The `login` component is where admin users can log in to access the admin features.
-It provides a secure authentication process for authorized access.
+- **Admin Login**: Returning administrators and shop owners can log in using the `login` component.
+This secure authentication process allows them to access their admin dashboard to add or update their products

+  Logging in also provides access to features such as tracking sales, viewing customer information, and handling shop-related tasks.

 ### Add Product